-However, if you insist on bringing something voluminous with you, simply resort to removal services, and avoid taking the trip by car- it’s far more convenient this way.
+However, if you insist on bringing something voluminous with you, simply resort to removal services, and avoid taking the trip by car- it’s far more convenient this way for your career opportunities.

-One of the things that will help you feel more like home in the country where you will be moving is finding a rental that provides you with the comfort and amenities you desire.
-Once you rent a place, and actually move there, you might find it more difficult to start searching for another alternative, so you need to make a wise choice from the start.
+One of the things that will help you feel more like home in the country where you will be moving for career opportunities is finding a rental that provides you with the comfort and amenities you desire.
+Once you rent a place and move there, you might find it more difficult to start searching for another alternative, so you need to make a wise choice from the start.

 Luckily, with the help of the internet and so many local real estate sites, you can browse for offers with sufficient time before your relocation.

 Research the most convenient and safe neighborhoods to live in, find an apartment or a studio that seems to have everything you are looking for, and do your homework on rental costs, just so you don’t end up being overcharged.
 Because you are not familiar with the location, and you may not be able to go check out the flat in person, it’s best if you work with a local realtor who can help you out.